-- Document and reflect on their professional growth through an ePortfolio (Recognize individual needs for meeting the NETS-T standards - development depends on initial skills).
+- Document and reflect on their professional growth through an ePortfolio (Recognize individual needs for meeting the ISTE-T standards - development depends on initial skills).

 - Utilize technology to learn (Use technology to pursue life-long learning, how to learn about new technology, and awareness of building professional resources and how to organize these using technology)